znruss/khmer/README.txt

 Welcome to khmer, k-mer counting, filtering and graph traversal FTW!

+===

+This is the LEGACY branch. khmer can now be installed with `pip install khmer`

+See https://khmer.readthedocs.org/en/latest/ for more information or checkout the 'master' branch.

+===

 The official repository is at

     https://github.com/ged-lab/khmer

-and you can read the docs online here:
+and you can read the docs for the legacy branch here:

     https://khmer.readthedocs.org/en/legacy/